aliwalker/Backbone-in-Depth/Router.md

   });
 }
 ```
-Now, let me put the picture altogether.
+To draw a conclusion, let me put the picture altogether.

-1. Remember each route we specified, either when exetending `Backbone.Router` or when creating an instance router, will be converted to a RegExp object.
+1. Remember each route we specified will be converted to a RegExp object.
 This RegExp is used for matching **parameters**.

 2. When the `popstate` event happens(assuming that `history` figured out that we should use `pushState`), `history` object figures out which route is currently active, and triggers that `routeHandler` function above.

 3. `_extractParameters` use `route` to match a set of **parameters**, pass to the callback that we've registered for this route.

-This might take time to understand.